Drop Biscuit Chicken Pot Pie

 - ½ tsp fine sea salt

-- 6 tbsp cold unsalted butter, cut into 12 pieces
+- 6 tablespoons cold unsalted butter, cubed

 - Add onion, celery, carrots, mushrooms and garlic.
-Cook for 5-8 minutes, until the veggies start to become tender.
+Cook for 5-7 minutes, stirring often until the veggies start to become tender.
 Make sure to season well with salt and pepper.

 - Preheat the oven to 425ºF while preparing the drop biscuits

 - Pour in the buttermilk and stir until it just comes together into a thick dough and there are no visible signs of flour.
 This step should only take a minute: be careful not to overmix the dough.
-(I usually pour out my flour and butter into a bowl from the processor and stir in the buttermilk by hand instead of pulsing it in)
+(I usually pour out my flour and butter into a bowl from the processor and stir in the buttermilk by hand with spatula instead of pulsing it in)

 - Use large cookie scoop or 2-3 heaping tablespoons (or approx ¼ cup) to scoop out dough.
 Drop dollops of the dough over the top of the pot pie filling to mostly cover the surface.
 Flatten them out a bit if you wish.
 Brush the tops of the biscuits with remaining 2 tablespoons of buttermilk.

 - Transfer the skillet to the oven and bake for about 20-25 minutes until the biscuits are golden brown and fully cooked through and the filling is bubbling.
 I typically loosely cover pan with foil for the last 5-10 minutes of baking so they don’t brown too much - but are fully cooked through.
 Feel free to broil for the last minute to get the biscuits deeply golden.